-The bold look of the New Zealand Flax, Phormium tenax [FOR-mee-um TEN-aks] helps add a dramatic touch to any patio or balcony.
+The bold look of the New Zealand Flax, Phormium tenax [FOR-mee-um TEN-aks] helps add a dramatic touch using potted plants for patio or balcony design.

 The people in New Zealand simply call it flax.
 When grown outside of this native region, the flax is typically cultivated as an ornamental plant.